cdpetty/one/README.md

 ####"one del"
 Run "one del [files]" to delete a file from Mediafire
-Ex: "$one del test1.txt test2.docx" will delete test1.txt and test2.docx from the signed in Mediafire account
+Ex: "$one del test1.txt test2.docx" will delete test1.txt and test2.docx from the signed in Mediafire account You can specify a path on Mediafire. e.g. "one del MediaFire_Folder_1/MediaFire_Folder_2/test1.txt"